ericz02/ericz02/README.md

 **`(developer/student)`**

-helloo i am eric and a student at CSI. currently i have interest in & learning web development. one of the things that inspired me to pursue in tech is creating something that helps your life or someone else's life to be easier. all of the coding projects are built from scratch, from planning to designing all the way to solving real-life problems with code
+helloo im eric, a student at CSI, with a strong interest in web development. im passionate about creating meaningful solutions that make life easier for myself and others. i enjoy working on coding projects from start to finish, including planning, designing, and solving real-life problems using code.

 ---